krishnact/llama-app/README.md

 ```
 npm run generate
+# or if you need to debug
+npm --node-options --inspect-brk run generate
 ```

 Third, run the development server:

 ```
 npm run dev
+# or if you need to debug
+npm --node-options --inspect-brk run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.